crate/services-docs/docs/tutorials/full-text.md

 ```

 Run the above SQL command in CrateDB to import the dataset.
 After this commands
-finishes, we are now ready to start searching in our dataset.
+finishes, you are now ready to start querying the dataset.

 ## Using Full-text Search

-Let us start with a simple SELECT on all columns and limiting the output to 10
+Start with a basic `SELECT` statement on all columns, and limit the output to
-results by running the following:
+display only 10 records, in order to quickly explore a few samples worth of data.
 ```sql
 SELECT *
 FROM netflix_catalog
 LIMIT 10;
 ```

-This gives us a glimpse into the kind of data we are dealing with.

 CrateDB Cloud’s full-text search can be leveraged to find specific entries based
 on text matching.
-In this query, we are using the `MATCH` function on the
+In this query, you are using the `MATCH` function on the
 `description` field to find all movies or TV shows that contain the word "love".
-We then sort the results by relevance score, which is provided by the
+The results can be sorted by relevance score by using the synthetic `_score` column.
-`_score` field.

 ```sql
 SELECT title, description